How cold is Everest Base Camp in November? – Weather, Temperature, Travel Tips

 2. Gokyo Ri Trek: Another well-liked alternative journey among those who are hiking to Everest Base Camp is the Gokyo Ri journey.
 Even though it is a little lengthier and more difficult than the Kalapatthar Trek, it provides an even more breathtaking perspective of Mount Everest.
 The Gokyo Lakes, a collection of turquoise-colored lakes situated at an elevation of 4,700 meters, are reached via the journey.

 3. Cho La Pass Trek: The Cho La Pass Trek is among the most challenging and thrilling side treks in the Everest Base Camp Trek.
-At a height of 3,440 meters, the town of Namche Bazaar serves as the starting point for the journey.
-From here, you will hike through stunning rhododendron and pine tree woods home to many different wildlife species, including the snow leopard.
+At a height of 3,440 meters, the town of n Namche Bazaar serves as the starting point for the journey.
+From here, you will hike through stunning rhododendrons and pine tree woods home to many different wildlife species, including the snow leopard.
 You can learn about the Sherpa culture and customs as you travel through some of the most isolated and picturesque communities in the area.
-You will pass through some of the most beautiful scenery in the world as you continue your journey.
-The glaciers, snow-covered summits, and turquoise lakes are a visual delight.

 4. Tengboche Monastery Trek: Tengboche Monastery Trek is a relatively easy side trek that takes you to the Tengboche Monastery, the largest monastery in the Khumbu region.
 The trek offers a glimpse of the Sherpa culture and traditions and a stunning view of the mountains.
 The monastery is a peaceful and spiritual place where you can take a break from the strenuous journey to the Everest Base Camp.